minorua/Qgis2threejs/docs/source/Exporter.rst

    Select a DEM resolution from several levels.
 This resolution is used to resample the DEM, but is not for texture.

-* Surroundings
+* Surrounding blocks

    This option enlarges output DEM by placing DEM blocks around the main block of the map canvas extent.
    Size can be selected from odd numbers in the range of 3 to 9.
 If you select 3, total 9 (=3x3) blocks (a center block and 8 surrounding blocks) are output.
-Roughening can be selected from powers of 2 in the range of 1 to 64.
+Roughness can be selected from powers of 2 in the range of 1 to 64.
 If you select 2, grid point spacing of each surrounding block is doubled.
 It means that the number of grid points in the same area becomes 1/4.